PTC-Education/DX-Resources/Curriculum_Resources/DX-Exercises/SpatialToolbox-to-Kepware.md

 <img src="https://github.com/PTC-Academic/DX-Resources/blob/master/images/VST-PLC-image003.png" alt="Quick Client Pannel" width="1000">

 ### CompactLogix5480 and Studio 5000
-[This Kepwarea guide](https://www.kepware.com/getattachment/7ce5cce5-7186-4159-88f0-413980a956ae/ab-controllogix-ethernet-easy-guide.pdf) walks through the same steps for Studio 5000.
+[This Kepware guide](https://www.kepware.com/getattachment/7ce5cce5-7186-4159-88f0-413980a956ae/ab-controllogix-ethernet-easy-guide.pdf) walks through the same steps for Studio 5000.

 ## Connecting Kepware to Vuforia Spatial Toolbox

 ### Download the Spatial Toolbox

-You can either download the official version through the [Reality Team’s Website](https://spatialtoolbox.vuforia.com/) or you can download the [Intern version](https://github.com/PTC-Academic/SpatialToolbox-Windows-Interns).
+Download and install the spatial toolbox through the [PTC Reality Team’s Website](https://spatialtoolbox.vuforia.com/)
-Both versions are essentially the same, however the Intern version has additional tools and contains a method to connect the Vuforia Spatial Toolbox with the SPIKE Prime.

-### Creating the Connection
+### onnect Kepware and Spatial Toolbox

+The Spatial Toolbox uses OPCUA to communicate with Kepware.
+Once the server is running, follow the steps below to set up Kepware and Spatial Toolbox to work together.

+#### Configure OPC UA in Kepware
+- To Add an OPC server in the Kepware configm, open OPC UA Configuration from the Kepware config tray icon:

  - Open Kepware and right click on IoT Gateway (on the right side)
  - Click "New Agent" and give it a name (We left it as "Agent")
  - Leave this Agent as "Rest Server"